 We were incorporated on December 12, 2007.
 All of our officers were appointed to their current positions, and all of the directors named below were elected to our board of directors, on that date.
-Set forth below are the names and ages and current positions of our executive officers, directors and significant employees.
-Directors are divided into three classes with Classes I, II, and III standing for election at the annual meetings of stockholders in 2008, 2009 and 2010, respectively.
-We expect that the Class I directors will be reelected to a term ending in 2011 at an annual meeting held in 2008 prior to the distribution.
+Set forth below are the names and ages and current positions of our executive officers and directors.
+Directors are divided into three classes with Classes I, II, and III standing for election at the annual meetings of stockholders in 2011, 2009 and 2010, respectively.
+The Class I directors were reelected to a term ending in 2011 by unanimous written consent of our sole stockholder in lieu of an annual meeting dated February 2008.

-Name Age Position (If Applicable)

-Raymond A. Jean 65 Chairman of the Board, President and II

-Chief Executive Officer

-Joseph J. Ross 62 Director III

-Richard L. Wellek 69 Director III

-Donald G. Barger, Jr. 64 Director II

-Susan F. Davis 54 Director I

-Joseph D. Rupp 57 Director I

-Thomas M. Walker 60 Senior Vice President - Finance and Chief Financial Officer

-Kevin P. Delaney 46 Senior Vice President - General Counsel and Secretary

-John J. Mannion 41 Vice President - Treasurer

-Paul A. Hammonds 51 Vice President - Corporate Development

-Brent L. Korb 35 Vice President - Corporate Controller
+N ame Age Position Director Class (If Applicable) Raymond A. Jean 65 Chairman of the Board, President and II Chief Executive Officer Joseph J. Ross 62 Director III Richard L. Wellek 69 Director III Donald G. Barger, Jr. 64 Director II Susan F. Davis 54 Director I Joseph D. Rupp 57 Director I Thomas M. Walker 60 Senior Vice President - Finance and Chief Financial Officer Kevin P. Delaney 46 Senior Vice President - General Counsel and Secretary John J. Mannion 41 Vice President - Treasurer Paul A. Hammonds 51 Vice President - Corporate Development Brent L. Korb 35 Vice President - Corporate Controller

 Mr. Jean was elected as Chairman of the Board on December 12, 2007, and was named our President and Chief Executive Officer on December 12, 2007, having served as the Chairman of the Board of Quanex Corporation since May 22, 2001 and as President and Chief Executive Officer of Quanex Corporation since February 22, 2001.
 Prior to that time, Mr. Jean was Corporate Vice President of Amsted Industries, a diversified, privately held manufacturer of railroad, vehicular, building, and general industrial products, since 1999.
 Prior to that time, Mr. Jean was President and Chief Executive Officer of Varlen Corporation, a leading manufacturer of engineered components for transportation markets, since 1999 and President and Chief Operating Officer since 1997.
 Prior to that time, Mr. Jean was Group Vice President and Chief Operating Officer of Varlen since 1993 and Group Vice President since 1988.
-Mr. Jean has advised our board of directors that he intends to serve as our Chief Executive Officer upon the spin-off, and the board is actively engaged in identifying possible successors to Mr. Jean.
+Mr. Jean has advised our board of directors that he intends to serve as our Chief Executive Officer upon the spin-off until a successor is selected and an orderly transition period is completed.
+The board is actively engaged in identifying a possible successor to Mr. Jean.

 Mr. Ross retired in January 2004 from Federal Signal Corporation.
 Prior to his retirement, he served as Chairman of the Board and Chief Executive Officer of Federal Signal.

 Mr. Ross joined Federal Signal in 1983 as its Vice President - General Counsel, assumed the role of Chief Executive Officer in 1987, and added the Chairman's responsibilities in 1990.

 Mr. Ross currently serves on the board of Enodis PLC.